Universal sectors in superconformal defects: Universal sectors

 \subsubsection{The $\bZ_2$-odd sectors}

 We aim to better understand the operator content exchanged at NLO when the $\mathbb{Z}_2$ symmetry is broken.
 As in the $\mathbb{Z}_2$-preserving case, where length $L=2$ operators are exchanged at leading and subleading order, we may expect additional contributions from the $\mathbb{Z}_2$-odd sector.
-In particular, the fundamental operators associated with non-vanishing three-point functions are naturally expected to appear, but higher-length operators may also be exchanged as a consequence.
-To keep the discussion clearer, we restrict to displacement correlators and assume that they receive no contributions from the other sector.
-In this setup, we therefore allow for a non-vanishing three-point function
+In particular, the fundamental operators associated with nonvanishing three-point functions are naturally expected to appear, but higher-length operators may also be exchanged as a consequence.
+To keep the discussion clearer, we restrict our discussion to displacement correlators and assume that they receive no contributions from the other sector.
+In this setup, we therefore allow for a nonvanishing three-point function

 In this case we explicitly restore the normalization, so that the coefficient $\lambda_{\bD\bD\bD}^{(1)}$ denotes the normalized OPE coefficient appearing in the CPW expansion.

 Our first goal is to identify the additional $\mathbb{Z}_2$-odd multiparticle operators that may appear up to NLO, and to show that their three-point coefficients at this order are determined by $\lambda_{\bD\bD\bD}$.
 We first explain why this statement, while natural to expect, is not entirely obvious.